wkumari/draft-wkumari-rfc8110-to-ieee/draft-wkumari-rfc8110-to-ieee.md

 described in RFC8110.

-In addition, we would like to thank Stephen Farrell, who AD sponsored the original work, as well as Clemens Schimpe, Dorothy Stanley, Eric Vyncke, Mike Montemurro, and Peter Yee.
+In addition, we would like to thank Stephen Farrell, who AD sponsored the original work, as well as Clemens Schimpe, Dorothy Stanley, Paul Wouters, Eric Vyncke, Mike Montemurro, and Peter Yee.

 Apologies to anyone we forgot to acknowledge; RFC8110 was written 7+ years ago and we have had many conversations with many people since then...

+# Change Log
+{:numbered="false"}

+* From -00 to -01:
+  * Fixed a nit ("This documents updates" -> "This document updates")